 Are scooters green?
-Are their carbon emission claims valid?
+Are their carbon reduction claims valid?

 A new paper by researchers at North Carolina State University was just published that aimed to answer this question.